Professor Christopher J Hall

 Before joining York St John University, I conducted empirical research on the development of the L2 and L3 mental lexicon, with Peter Ecke (University of Arizona).
 This led to the development of the Parasitic Model of vocabulary learning, which continues to be influential in studies of cross-linguistic influence in Second Language Acquisition.

 At York St John University I have shifted my attention to the broader social and cognitive status of non-native Englishes, approaching the issues from the perspectives of Usage-Based Linguistics and Global Englishes.
 Aside from several theoretical and conceptual papers, I’ve worked over the past few years on a couple of corpus-based analyses and a series of more qualitative studies.
-My current project, with colleagues in Germany and China, is concerned with how to trigger reconceptualisations of English in trainee English teachers, and was supported by the Applying Linguistics fund of the British Association for Applied Linguistics.
+Most recently I have worked with colleagues in Germany and China on a project concerned with how to trigger reconceptualisations of English in trainee English teachers.
+This project was supported by the Applying Linguistics fund of the British Association for Applied Linguistics

 Publications and Conferences